-Supreme Court blocks OxyContin maker’s bankruptcy deal that would shield Sackler family members
+Supreme Court blocks, for now, OxyContin maker bankruptcy deal that would shield Sacklers

 The 2nd U.S. Circuit Court of Appeals had allowed the reorganization plan to proceed.

 Lawyers for Purdue and other parties to the agreement had urged the justices to stay out of the case.

-“This is a baseless stay application that, if granted, would harm victims and needlessly delay the distribution of billions of dollars to abate the opioid crisis,” Purdue’s lawyers wrote.
+“We are confident in the legality of our nearly universally supported Plan of Reorganization, and optimistic that the Supreme Court will agree,” the company said in a statement following the court’s action Thursday.
+“Even so, we are disappointed that the U.S. Trustee, despite having no concrete interest in the outcome of this process, has been able to single-handedly delay billions of dollars in value that should be put to use for victim compensation, opioid crisis abatement for communities across the country, and overdose rescue medicines.”

 Ed Neiger, a lawyer representing individual victims of the opioid crisis who would be in line for a piece of the settlement, said it was a disappointment that they would have to wait longer for any compensation but also praised the court for agreeing to hear the case so soon.
 “They clearly see the urgency of the matter,” he said.